industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 ![Deploy](/docs/graphics/IIH_Deploy.png)

-- back on the overview page 'Databus connectors', the status of the Ethernet IP Connector should be shown as **connected**
+- back on the overview page 'Available connectors', the status of the Ethernet IP Connector should be shown as **connected**

 ![Connected](/docs/graphics/IIH_Connected.png)